wp-plugins/grand-media/readme.txt

 == Changelog ==

+= 0.9.23 =
+* Add setting to "no format" shortcode's content
+* Update all modules
+* Added manual height option to gallery modules

 = 0.9.22 =
 * Update jPlayer library to latest version
 * Fix multiple Music Player instances on one page